SUMMER SAVINGS

 Types of bookkeeping

-• Bookkeeping software: For many business owners, intuitive business software like QuickBooks empowers them to take the lead on their bookkeeping efforts.
+• Bookkeeping software: For many business owners, intuitive accounting software like QuickBooks empowers them to take the lead on their bookkeeping efforts.

 • Remote or virtual bookkeeper: A remote or virtual bookkeeper works entirely online, which can be convenient and cost-effective.
-If you're a QuickBooks Online user, you can connect with a virtual Live Bookkeeper, who can bring your financials up to date and manage your books going forward.*
+If you're a QuickBooks Online user, you can connect with QuickBooks Live Expert Assisted to help bring your financials up to date and manage your books going forward.*

 • Firm: A bookkeeping and accounting firm can provide a variety of business and financial services, including bookkeeping, accounting, tax filing, payroll services, and consulting.
 Often, bookkeepers and certified public accountants (CPAs) work under the same roof.